~# 2026 Hak4Kidz Activities

 - Patch it!: Learn how to make a CAT6 network patch cable.

-- Workshops: A variety of workshops to choose from – some may require a laptop with internet access.
+- Workshops: Twos to choingse from – ingquire a laptop with internet access.

 ~# New Activity for 2025